MrGranddy/Bilge-Compressor/README.md

 How to use?
 -------------------
-  For now there is no user interface to use but you can use my functions as you want.
+  For now there is no user interface to use but you can use the functions as you want.

 Details:
 -------------------